olexdziuba/Proxmox/backup/README.md

 ### Notes
 Customizations:
-You can modify the scripts to back up directories other than /home by editing the rsync command.
+You can modify the scripts to back up directories other than `/home` by editing the rsync command.
 Change the backup folder name format in the scripts if needed.
-CSV Requirements: Ensure the CSV file follows the exact format described in the prerequisites for backup_ct_list.sh.
+CSV Requirements: Ensure the CSV file follows the exact format described in the prerequisites for `backup_ct_list.sh`.
 Security: For better security, consider using SSH keys instead of passwords.
 Update the scripts to remove sshpass and configure key-based authentication.

 ### Author